 (4) The hours presenting training to others.

-(d) No more than one-half of the required annual training hours may come from self-instructional training.
-No more than three of those self-instructional hours may come from self-study training.
+(d) No more than 80 percent of the required annual training hours may come from self-instructional training as defined at §749.801(4) of this subchapter.
+No more than three of those self-instructional hours may come from self-study training as defined at §749.801(5) of this subchapter.

-(e) If a person earns more than the minimum number of training hours required during a particular year, the person can carry over to the next year a maximum of 10 training hours.
+(e) If a person earns more than the minimum number of annual training hours required during a particular year, the person can carry over to the next year a maximum of 15 annual training hours.

 Helpful Information